annehutter/astraeus/README.rst

 ASTRAEUS
 ========

-Home of the semi-analytical / semi-numerical galaxy evolution and reionization code ASTRAEUS (semi-numerical rAdiative tranSfer coupling of galaxy formaTion and Reionization in n-body dArk mattEr simUlationS)
+Home of the semi-analytical / semi-numerical galaxy evolution and reionization code ASTRAEUS (semi-numerical rAdiative tranSfer coupling of galaxy formaTion and Reionization in n-body dArk mattEr simUlationS).
+The underlying model is described in `Hutter at al. (2021) <https://ui.adsabs.harvard.edu/abs/2021MNRAS.tmp..610H/abstract>`__.
+Suggestions for improvements are very welcome and can be sent to `this email address<a.k.hutter@rug.nl>`__.

 When you should use this code
 =============================